lofcz/LlmTornado/README.md

 ## 🌐 MCP

 To use Model Context Protocol, install `LlmTornado.Mcp` adapter.
 After that, new interop methods become available on `ModelContextProtocol` types.
-The following example uses the tool `GetForecast` defined on an MCP server:
+The following example uses the tool `GetForecast` defined on an [example MCP server](https://modelcontextprotocol.io/quickstart/server#c%23):
 ```cs
 [McpServerToolType]
 public sealed class WeatherTools